 Ambiance at Brasserie 25

 Brasserie 25 is located on the ground floor of Hotel Stripes KL, which is the second hotel in the Autograph Collection, here in Malaysia.
 The first one is the Majestic, which is still our favorite hotel in this city.
 The first thing you will notice at Brasserie 25 is terracotta brick arcades on the one side and glass booths on the opposite side, joining in the appealing elegance.
 Modern twist grants the open kitchen concept and loss of white linen, typical for a brasserie.
-It’s a relaxing indoor setting with beautiful dark wooden floor in black marble combination, that fits for many occasions.
+It’s a relaxing indoor setting with a beautiful dark wooden floor in black marble combination, that fits for many occasions.

 Brasserie 25 Drinks Menu